dram/trealla/docs/FEATURES.md

 	get_chart(+Symbol,-Data)

-Where 'Symbol' must be an atom such as 'GOOG' or 'IBM'.
-The result in 'Data' is multiple CSV lines, one per date entry.
+Where *Symbol must be an atom such as 'GOOG' or 'IBM'.
+The result in *Data* is multiple CSV lines, one per date entry.

-	get_quote(+Symbol,-Data)
+	get_name(+Symbols,-Data)				- get_fields(Symbols,'n',Data)
+	get_quote(+Symbols,-Data)				- get_fields(Symbols,'spol1vbad1t1',Data)
+	get_fields(+Symbols,+Fields,-Data)		- field names supplied

-Where 'Symbol' must be an atom such as 'GOOG' or 'IBM' or multiples can be requested together such as 'GOOG,IBM,AAPL,MSFT'.
-The result in 'Data' is one more CSV lines (one per requested symbol).
+Where *Symbol* must be an atom such as 'GOOG' or 'IBM' or multiples can be requested together such as 'GOOG,IBM,AAPL,MSFT'.
+The result in *Data* is one more CSV lines (one per requested symbol).
 There is a Yahoo applied limit of 100 (?) symbols per request.